Skip to main content

 can evaluate a wasm or rego bundle.

-The -e flag tells the build command which documents (entry points) will be queried by the software asking for policy decisions, so that it can focus optimization efforts and ensure that document is not eliminated by the optimizer.
+The -e flag tells the ‘build’ command which documents (entrypoints) will be queried by the software asking for policy decisions, so that it can focus optimization efforts and ensure that document is not eliminated by the optimizer.
+Note: Unless the –prune-unused flag is used, any rule transitively referring to a package or rule declared as an entrypoint will also be enumerated as an entrypoint.

 Signing

-The build command can be used to verify the signature of a signed bundle and also to generate a signature for the output bundle the command creates.
+The ‘build’ command can be used to verify the signature of a signed bundle and also to generate a signature for the output bundle the command creates.

-If the directory path(s) provided to the build command contain a .signatures.json file, it will attempt to verify the signatures included in that file.
-The bundle files or directory path(s) to verify must be specified using --bundle.
+If the directory path(s) provided to the ‘build’ command contain a “.signatures.json” file, it will attempt to verify the signatures included in that file.
+The bundle files or directory path(s) to verify must be specified using –bundle.

 Example:

-$ load build --verification-key /path/to/public_key.pem --signing-key /path/to/private_key.pem --bundle foo
+$ eopa build --verification-key /path/to/public_key.pem --signing-key /path/to/private_key.pem --bundle foo

 Where foo has the following structure: